| |

 Tashkent Railway Station

-Maybe the direct bus or the direct train are not a good fit for your needs, or maybe you want to have a short stop in Shymkent before you get to Almaty.
+Maybe the direct journey is too long, or maybe you want to have a short stop in Shymkent before you get to Almaty.

 Where to go after Almaty?